 Musashi, as he was commonly known, founded and developed the Niten-Ryu style of swordsmanship.
 It’s a technique that involves the use of two swords rather than one at the same time – a master feat of multitasking.
 Musashi’s style of swordsmanship is still studied, practised and used today.

 Teaching and Guidance

-Little is known about Miyamoto Musashi’s early life with details being hard to verify.
-He did, however, author a book, which contained a little insight into his life.
+Little is known about Miyamoto Musashi’s early life, with what details there are being hard to verify.
+He did, however, author a book, which contains a little insight into his life.
 For example, Musashi states his full name as Shinmen Musashi-no-Kami Fujiwara no Harunobo in the publication.

 - The Book of Earth

 This section acts as an introduction.
 It discusses the strategy taught by Musashi along with swordsmanship.